What is Otherworld?

 Animal encounters can have the tag Resolved.
 It either means the animal got killed or ran away (it doesn't differentiate between them).

-Combat is a work in progress, so it can still be changed until we find a version that works.
-All fights are 1-on-1.- You can initiate combat from the Interact menu.
+Currently, all fights are 1-on-1.
+You can initiate combat through the People page.
 When you first click on it, you see which weapon you and the opponent are using and current HP for both.
 Characters automatically use the best weapon in their inventory, regardless of what is equipped.
 This is because defenders can disarm the attacker if the attacker rolls a fumble, and use the weapon against them in future rounds of combat.

 There's a cooldown of 60 minutes, during which you cannot attack the same target (but others can still attack them).